akagomez/can-binarytree/README.md

 `rbTreeList.attr() -> Array`

-Returns an array of all the nodes in the `can.RBTreeList`.
+Returns an array of all the nodes' `data` property value in the `can.RBTreeList`.

 `rbTreeList.attr(index) -> Object`